arpan9236/Arpan_Das_github/README.md

 Python, Numpy, Pandas, Sympy, and I have used matplotlib, seaborn, plotly for visualization of the plots.
 I have written codes on various numerical methods using Python.

-In 'Udemy_Machine_LearningA-Z' folder, I have build and trained Machine Learning (ML) models which I have learnt from Udemy ML course.
+In 'Udemy_Machine_LearningA-Z' folder, I have build and trained various Machine Learning (ML) models which I have learnt from Udemy ML course.
 I have written codes on data preprocessing and various regression models like simple linear regression, multiple linear regression, polynomial linear regression, support vector regression, decision tree regression, and random forest regression.
 I have also compared these models and shown how to choose the best regression model.
 I have completed the course upto this portion.
 Currently I am learning the other ML topics and models.
 I will update the codes for other ML models as I finish learning topics.